Hodanaliiii/Stroke-prediction-ML-project/README.md

 Stroke is a number no.5 cause of death in the United States [1].
 Stroke is also common in Finland and approximately 24 000 people suffer from stroke yearly [2].
 The average healthcare costs from the onset of a stroke to the end of a patient’s life are significant per individual.
 Due to these reasons, we think it’s crucial to look more deeply into the impact of the risk factors of stroke.
 It's important to focus on actions before the occurrence of a stroke.
+The goal of this project is to compare the performance of Logistic Regression and Decision Tree Classifier in predicting stroke occurrence based on health-related risk factor
 The structure of our report is divided insections.
 In section 2 we formulate the machine learning problem that our project deals with.
 The section 3 and 4 is devoted to the two methods that we use.
 In those sections, we cover the datasets and the process that we go through each method in its own section.
 In section 5 we will discuss the results that we discovered, and conclusions that